Skip to main content

 Enable logical replication

-Create or modify a parameter group with rds.logical_replication = 1 and apply it to your RDS instance.
+Create or modify a parameter group for your RDS Postgres major version and set:

 2